pain2gain/Chatbot_IBM_Watson/README.md

 **Tips:**

-The SDK used for processing the descriptions od entities is from [Apache POI](https://poi.apache.org).
-It's a SDK for Microsoft Documents.
+The jar packages for processing the excel documents are from [Apache POI](https://poi.apache.org).
+They are used for Microsoft Documents.